lqueryvg/sftp-lambda/README.md

   - triggered whenever a file is uploaded to an S3 bucket
   - the file is immediately transfered to the configured FTP server
   - every S3 object will be transferred in its own lambda & SFTP connection
-    - lots of files means lots of separate connections
-      - if you are not happy about this, then maybe this is not the best tool for your use case
+    - recommend Lambda parallelism of `1` to avoid certain edge cases (when user over-writes and object which is currently being transferred)
   - S3 metadata on each object is updated to indicate that the object has been successfully transferred
-  - failures are sent to an SQS queue for later pushRetry
+  - failures are sent to an SQS queue for later `pushRetry`

 - S3 from SFTP (`pull`)
   - pulls multiple files in one connection